Coram PACEY

 Coram PACEY is a charity and membership organisation based in London and working in England and Wales.
 A standard-setting organisation, it promotes best practice and support childcare professionals to deliver high standards of care and learning.

 History

 Coram PACEY was founded, as the National Childminding Association (NCMA), in 1977 by a small group of registered childminders, local authority staff and parents.
 Originally the Association covered the UK, but the Scottish Childminding Association (SCMA) and the Northern Ireland Childminding Association (NICMA) now support childminding in Scotland and Northern Ireland.
 NCMA changed its name to Professional Association for Childcare and Early Years (PACEY) in March 2013, to reflect the broadening of its membership to include nursery workers as well as childminders and nannies and the growing recognition of its members' professionalism.
 On 2 May 2025 it joined the Coram Group as Coram PACEY.

 Organisation

-The Head of Coram PACEY, since 1 October 2025, is Ka Lai Brightley-Hodges.

 Coram PACEY's head office is in central London.
 It also has an office in Cardiff, Wales.
+The Head of Coram PACEY, since 1 October 2025, is Ka Lai Brightley-Hodges.